Templeton man agrees not to grow cannabis outdoors, plants 15 acres

 Hemp (Cannabis Sativa) and marijuana (Cannabis Indica) are two varieties of the cannabis plant.
 Hemp is rich in CBD, a non-psychoactive compound currently touted as a treatment for epilepsy and seizures.
 The other strain, marijuana, has higher levels of THC, a psychoactive drug.

 On May 30, Ricigliano applied to the County Agricultural Commissioner for a permit to grow 15 acres of hemp.
-Since then, Ricigliano planted the county approved hemp crop.
+The county approved Ricigliano’s application, and he planted hemp on his property.

-After discovering the apparent contract violation, on June 17, McPhee’s attorney Tim Carmel contacted Ricigliano’s attorney Roy Ogden about the apparent contract violation.
+After discovering the apparent contract violation, on June 17, McPhee’s attorney Tim Carmel contacted Ricigliano’s attorney Roy Ogden.

-In a phone conversation about the apparent contract violation, Ogden argued hemp does not fall within the county’s definition of cannabis, according to a June 18 cease and desist letter Carmel sent to Ogden.
+In a phone conversation about the alleged contract violation, Ogden argued hemp does not fall within the county’s definition of cannabis, according to a June 18 cease and desist letter Carmel sent to Ogden.

 “That the County is inconsistent in its regulation of the different species of the cannabis plant is irrelevant,” Carmel wrote in his letter.
 “The scientific name of hemp is Cannabis Sativa and no rational argument can be made that hemp is not cannabis.”